arlowatts/torys-map/worldbuilding/guides/new-player-guide.md

 The game is mostly roleplaying, but there will be some dice involved to settle random outcomes.
 We'll use all kinds of dice, so feel free to bring whatever you have!

-Many of the game's other mechanics will be taken directly from, or at least inspired by, Dungeons & Dragons 5e.
+Many of the game's other mechanics will be taken directly from, or at least inspired by, the fifth edition of Dungeons & Dragons.
 If you know them, that's great - if you don't, that's also great!
-Everything I'm including is fairly intuitive, so I'm not worried that anyone will have any trouble catching on.
+Everything included in this simplified version is fairly intuitive, so it should be relatively easy to catch on.

 ### A note about magic